-Section 750.
+Section 750 Dofin itions Section /DU.
+Detin IITIONS.

+- 751. Applicability. - 752.
+Unfair discrimination against persons previously convicted of one or more criminal offenses prohibited. - 753.
+Factors to be considered concerning a previous criminal conviction; presumption. - 754.
+Written statement upon denial of license or employment. - 755.
+Enforcement. - §750.
 Definitions.

-Section 750.
-Definitions.
-751. Applicability.
-752. Unfair discrimination against persons previously convicted of one or more criminal offenses prohibited.
-753. Factors to be considered concerning a previous criminal conviction; presumption.
-754. Written statement upon denial of license or employment.
-755. Enforcement. §750.
-Definitions.
-For the purposes of this article, the following terms shall have the following meanings: (1) "Public agency" means the state or any local subdivision thereof, or any state or local department, agency, board or commission.
-(2) "Private employer" means any person, company, corporation, labor organization or association which employs ten or more persons.
-(3) "Direct relationship" means that the nature of criminal conduct for which the person was convicted has a direct bearing on his fitness or ability to perform one or more of the duties or responsibilities necessarily related to the license, opportunity, or job in question.
-(4) "License" means any certificate, license, permit or grant of permission

-"License" means any certificate, license, permit or grant of permission required by the laws of this state, its political subdivisions or instrumentalities as a condition for the lawful practice of any occupation, employment, trade, vocation, business, or profession.
-Provided, however, that "license" shall not, for the purposes of this article, include any license or permit to own, possess, carry, or fire any explosive, pistol, handgun, rifle, shotgun, or other firearm.
-"Employment" means any occupation,

-- vocation or employment, or any form of vocational or educational training.
-Provided, however, that "employment" shall not, for the purposes of this article, include membership in any law enforcement agency. - §751.
+For the purposes of this article, the following terms shall have the following meanings: - "Public agency" means the state or any local (1)subdivision thereof, or any state or local department, agency, board or - (2)"Private employer" means any person, company, corporation, labor organization or association which employs ten or more persons. - "Direct relationship" means that the nature of criminal conduct for (3)which the person was convicted has a direct bearing on his fitness or ability to perform one or more of the duties or responsibilities necessarily related to the license, opportunity, or job in question. - "License" means any certificate, license, permit or grant of permission (4)required by the laws of this state, its political subdivisions or instrumentalities as a condition for the lawful practice of any occupation, employment, trade, vocation, business, or profession.
+Provided, however, that "license" shall not, for the purposes of this article, include any license or permit to own, possess, carry, or fire any explosive, pistol, handgun, rifle, shotgun, or other firearm. - (5)"Employment" means any occupation, vocation or employment, or any form of vocational or educational training.
+Provided, however, that "employment" shall not, for the purposes of this article, include membership in any law enforcement - §751.
 Applicability.
 The provisions of this article shall apply to any application by any person for a license or employment at any public or private employer, who has previously been convicted of one or more criminal offenses in this state or in any other jurisdiction, and to any license or employment held by any person whose conviction of one or more criminal offenses in this state or in any other jurisdiction preceded such employment or granting of a license, except where a mandatory forfeiture, disability or bar to employment is imposed by law, and has not been removed by an executive pardon, certificate of relief from disabilities or certificate of good conduct.
-Nothing in this article shall be construed to affect any right an employer may have with respect to an intentional misrepresentation in connection with an application for employee. - §752.
+Nothing in this article shall be construed to affect any right an employer may have with respect to an intentional misrepresentation in connection with an application for employment made by a prospective employee or previously made by a current employee. - §752.
 Unfair discrimination against persons previously convicted of one or more criminal offenses prohibited.
 No application for any license or employment, and no employment or license held by an individual, to which the provisions of this article are applicable, shall be denied or acted upon adversely by reason of the individual's having been previously convicted of one or more criminal offenses, or by reason of a finding of lack of "good moral character" when such finding is based upon the fact that the individual has previously been convicted of one or more criminal offenses, unless: